- Male Breast Reduction Overview

 During your initial consultation, your plastic surgeon will evaluate your chest, including the skin and underlying structures (muscle, bone, and fatty tissue quality), and discuss your goals for surgery and whether you are a candidate for a male breast reduction.

 Your surgeon will check for medical conditions that could possibly cause large breasts.
 In addition, they may send you for laboratory or further medical studies.
-They may refer you to an endocrinologist for an evaluation.
 Ultimately, your surgeon will make sure that there is no underlying cause in your body that requires medical treatment to reverse your gynecomastia.

 During your visit, Dr. Zemmel or Dr. Reddy will assess any medical problems that may affect your surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
 Be sure to tell your surgeon if you smoke or are taking any drugs or medications, especially aspirin or other drugs that affect clotting.